Logikz/Bridge-Pattern-Example/README.md

 -Nick Cuneo

 # Implementation Description
 For the class project, assignment 7, I will cover the bridge pattern.
+For more details on the assignment, see the powerpoint and the video file covering a presentation of the bridge pattern and my assignment.

 # Setup